Aamir-786687/Assignment-Apeirosai/README.md

 ## 📌 Overview

-This is a frontend web application built using Vite.
+This is a frontend web application built using React.
 It serves as a starter template for modern JavaScript development.

 ## 🛠️ Tech Stack

-# Frontend:
+### Frontend:
 React, JavaScript, HTML5, CSS3

-# Tooling:
-ESLint, Git

 ## 🚀 Features